Libensemble/libensemble/docs/data_structures/libE_specs.rst

         Directory management options:
         -----------------------------

-        'sim_dirs_make' [boolean]:
-            Whether to make simulation-specific calculation directories for each sim call.
-            This will create a directory for each simulation, even if no sim_input_dir is specified.
-If False, all workers operate within the ensemble directory described below.
-            Default: True
-        'gen_dirs_make' [boolean]:
-            Whether to make generator-instance specific calculation directories for each gen call.
-This will create a directory for each generator call, even if no gen_input_dir is specified.
-If False, all workers operate within the ensemble directory.
-            Default: True
         'ensemble_dir_path' [string]:
             Path to main ensemble directory containing calculation directories.
 Can serve as single working directory for workers, or contain calculation directories.
             Default: './ensemble'
+        'ensemble_copy_back' [boolean]:
+            Whether to copy back directories within ensemble_dir_path back to launch location.
+Useful if ensemble_dir placed on node-local storage.
+            Default: False
         'use_worker_dirs' [boolean]:
             Whether to organize calculation directories under worker-specific directories.
             Default: False

+        'sim_dirs_make' [boolean]:
+            Whether to make simulation-specific calculation directories for each sim call.
+            This will create a directory for each simulation, even if no sim_input_dir is specified.
+If False, all workers operate within the ensemble directory described below.
+            Default: False
         'sim_dir_copy_files' [list]:
             Paths to files or directories to copy into each sim directory, or ensemble directory.
         'sim_dir_symlink_files' [list]:
             Paths to files or directories to symlink into each sim directory.
+        'sim_input_dir' [string]:
+            Copy this directory and its contents for each simulation-specific directory.
+            If not using calculation directories, contents are copied to the ensemble directory.

+        'gen_dirs_make' [boolean]:
+            Whether to make generator-instance specific calculation directories for each gen call.
+This will create a directory for each generator call, even if no gen_input_dir is specified.
+If False, all workers operate within the ensemble directory.
+Note that if using a persistent generator function
+            Default: False
         'gen_dir_copy_files' [list]:
             Paths to files or directories to copy into each gen directory, or ensemble directory.
         'gen_dir_symlink_files' [list]:
             Paths to files or directories to symlink into each gen directory.
-        'ensemble_copy_back' [boolean]:
-            Whether to copy back directories within ensemble_dir_path back to launch location.
-Useful if ensemble_dir placed on node-local storage.
-            Default: False
-        'sim_input_dir' [string]:
-            Copy this directory and its contents for each simulation-specific directory.
-            If not using calculation directories, contents are copied to the ensemble directory.
         'gen_input_dir' [string]:
             Copy this directory and its contents for each generator-instance specific directory.
             If not using calc directories, contents are copied to the ensemble directory.